 Keywords: e-service quality; e-retailing industry; customer e-satisfaction; customer e-loyalty.

 by Kedar Bhatt

-Abstract: Economies of the world have witnessed increasing significance of Services in last couple of decades, and services are consumed more than ever.
+Abstract: Economies of the world have witnessed increasing significance of services in the last couple of decades, and services are consumed more than ever.
 Further, today's consumers are more time-stressed than ever and looking for options which can reduce their investment in terms of time and effort while they search, purchase, consume and dispose services.
-Due to this, researchers have focused on conceptualizing Service Convenience, which deals with time and effort as non-monetary resources as they are used during entire consumption process to create value.
-This paper reviews the existing literature on Service Convenience and examines the directions in which the past studies have focused.
-It highlights the gap in existing literature to identify future research directions in Service Convenience domain.
-Based on the literature review, antecedents and consequences of Service Convenience are identified and a comprehensive model depicting relationship of Service Convenience with other important constructs has been developed.
+Owing to this, researchers have focused on conceptualising service convenience, which deals with time and effort as non-monetary resources as they are used during entire consumption process to create value.
+This paper reviews the existing literature on service convenience and examines the directions in which the past studies have focused.
+It highlights the gap in existing literature to identify future research directions in service convenience domain.
+Based on the literature review, antecedents and consequences of service convenience are identified and a comprehensive model, depicting the relationship of service convenience with other important constructs, has been developed.

 Keywords: service convenience; service convenience dimensions; customer satisfaction.